 Negotiate, draft and manage contracts in English

-An interactive and interdisciplinary course for project managers, contract managers, bid managers etc. without formal legal education on how to understand and proactively handle commercial, technical and legal aspects when negotiating, drafting and managing contracts in English.
+An interactive and interdisciplinary course focused on understanding and proactively handle commercial, technical and legal aspects when negotiating, drafting and managing contracts in English.

 Interactive course focused on handling aspects of negotiating, drafting and managing contracts

-This course is for project managers, contract managers, bid managers, procurement managers etc., who wants to improve their understanding and ability to negotiate, draft and manage contracts in English.
+This course is for project managers, contract managers, bid managers, procurement managers etc. without formal legal education, who wants to improve their understanding and ability to negotiate, draft and manage contracts in English.

 Participants may work within e.g. the energy sector, IT and pharmaceutical industries, construction and infrastructure industries, the manufacturing and service industries and in various other public or private organizations.